 Humans can also create unique environments suitable for both native and species introduced by humans.
 In the photograph below we see a slope in the Russian settlement Barentsburg with many accidentally introduced plant species.
 23% of the identified invertebrates at this site have not been seen from other locations in Svalbard and are considered to have been imported to Svalbard from southern European Russia/Ukraine along with soil for the greenhouse in the town (Coulson et al. 2013).
 Soils imported to green the second Russian settlement at Pyramiden also seem to have brought in alien species (Coulson et al. 2015) though as yet evidence for spreading beyond the settlement limits is lacking.

 These are simply balls of moss, often ovoid in form, that form on the surfaces of certain glaciers.
 Due to their particular shape they can move, roll, across the surface of the glacier blown either by the wind or the peculiarities of how they insulate the glacier surface and generate small pedestals from which they eventually fall (Porter et al. 2008).
-These moss balls have been shown to accommodate a diverse invertebrate fauna including Collembola, Tardigrada and Nematoda (Coulson and Midgley 2012).
-While not geographically important they do provide an interesting microhabitat.
+These moss balls have been shown to accommodate a diverse invertebrate fauna including Collembola, Tardigrada and Nematoda (Coulson & Midgley 2012) on an otherwise hostile glacier surface.
+While not perhaps geographically important they do provide an interesting microhabitat

 Convey et al. 2018